Research Experiences for Undergraduates (REU)

 MIT strongly recommends that all MIT faculty, staff, enrolled students, affiliates, and visitors follow CDC guidelines for COVID-19 vaccinations.

-The Experiment to Detect the Global EoR Signature (EDGES) is an exquisitely sensitive all-sky telescope that is searching for the red-shifted 21-cm signal emit- ted way back when the very first stars were born, roughly 13.8 billion years ago.
-Due to the vast expanse of space that this signal has had to traverse, the emitted frequency of 1.4 GHz has undergone significant cosmological red-shift, residing in the ∼ 50 to 100 MHz range upon reaching the Earth.
-Since these frequencies lie directly in the FM band, EDGES has observed from incredibly remote areas, including Devon Island in the high Arctic and the outback of Western Australia.
-These data hold a wealth of information aside from the cosmological signal EDGES is searching for, including ionospheric scintillations of strong radio sources, reflections of terrestrial FM radio signals off of satellites and micrometeorites, and evidence of exotic ionospheric propagation modes.
+The Experiment to Detect the Global EoR Signature (EDGES) is an exquisitely sensitive all-sky telescope that is searching for the red-shifted 21-cm signal emitted way back when the very first stars were born, roughly 13.8 billion years ago.
+Due to the vast expanse of space that this signal has had to traverse, the emitted frequency of 1.4 GHz has undergone significant cosmological red-shift, residing in the ∼50 to 100 MHz range upon reaching the Earth.
+Since these frequencies lie directly in the FM band, EDGES has observed from incredibly remote areas, including Devon Island in the high Arctic, Adak Island on the Bering Sea, and the outback of Western Australia.
+These data hold a wealth of information aside from the cosmological signal EDGES is searching for, including ionospheric scintillations of strong radio sources, reflections of terrestrial FM radio signals off of satellites and micrometeorites, evidence of exotic ionospheric propagation modes, and continuous observations as the Sun has approached solar maximum.
 The REU student involved in this project will explore the EDGES data for these secondary science targets, with the strong potential for discovering exciting, novel, and publishable results.
-The ideal candidate should be comfortable with programming (e.g., Python or C) and have a basic understanding of navigating the Linux operating system, combined with a passion for discovery through data analysis.
+Students comfortable with programming (e.g., Python or C) and with a basic understanding of navigating a Linux operating system, combined with a passion for discovery through data analysis, are encouraged to apply.

 Mentors: Rigel Cappallo, John Barrett